 The CPU load presented as an average over the past 1 minute, 5 minutes, and 15 minutes.
 The CPU load is the percentage of the CPU consumed by processes that are currently running or that are waiting to run.
 These metrics are shown as percentages in the Server Dashboard and are scaled by 100 in the Metric Browser.

 - time series chart: Shows the Machine Agent availability trend over time.
-There are situations where the Machine Agent is able to communicate with the Controller while other functions of the Machine Agent and/or processes on the server are non-functional.
-The time series metric should not be used to indicate the overall availability of the server.
+There are situations where the Machine Agent is able to communicate with the Controller while other functions of the Machine Agent, or processes on the server, are non-functional.
+Do not use the time series metric to indicate the overall availability of the server.

 - CPU Usage: Average usage of CPU over the chosen time-range.